joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 Let me say this one more time: my proposed accelerant is unusual and audacious.
 It will make almost anyone who tries it uncomfortable.
 I'd bet that nothing you were taught in your formal schooling will prepare you for it, and it will push even the strongest of personalities to -- and past -- some sort of self-imposed limit.
 It is a potent accelerator for self-made expertise, and that's exactly why I want you to consider embracing it.

-## Resilience
+# Resilience

 I can keep this part pretty short, so I will.

 The reason there are relatively few self-made experts who are killing it in business is because there are *so many easier ways to make a decent living*.
 There are less risky ways.
 There are ways where you don't have to generate demand for your services; someone else does that part for you.
 There are ways where you don't have to figure out how to spend your time; someone else does that part for you.
 And there are ways where you don't have to take responsibility for the outcomes; someone else does that part for you.

-We call these ways of making an OK living a job, and especially for developers willing to invest heavily in new skills every 3 to 5 years, there are lots of jobs out there that pay pretty well.
+We call these ways of making a ecent living a job, and especially for developers willing to invest heavily in new skills every 3 to 5 years, there are lots of jobs out there that pay pretty well.
 This is, in the back of most of your minds, the "plan b".

 In fact, the "plan b" is often this: "I can just get up to speed on whatever language or framework is hot right now and get a job that pays in the 87th percentile."
 And it's true!
 If you are a reasonably good, reasonably skilled software developer in the US, you have been able turn your interest (probably self-cultivated) and skills (probably mostly self-taught) into an income that puts you in the upper 80% percentile of Americans.
 According to Glassdoor.com at the time of this writing, the average software engineer salary in the US is an 87th percentile income.
 That means that out of 100 Americans, only roughly 13 are likely to earn more than you do.[^Some of those 13 earn a _lot more_ than you do, but still, the 86 below you earn a lot less.]